3 Ways to Save a Down Payment for a Rent to Own Homes

 Do you go out to a lot of movies?

 Try renting or sticking with cable.
-Some people are now even dropping their cable in favor of watching shows online.
+Some people are now even dropping their cable in favour of watching shows online.
 This works really well in the U.S., but it is getting better in Canada.

 Do you eat out a lot?